ejparnell/intro-to-mongodb/README.md

 ```

 - `show` - MongoDB shell command used to show databases and collections.
 - `collections` - What to show.
-Here we are showing all the collections in the `starTrek` database.
+Here, we show all the collections in the `starTrek` database.

-Since there is no collection in the `starTrek` database, we just return an empty line.
+Since no collections are in the `starTrek` database, we return an empty line.
 Let's now create a collection.
-There are a couple of ways to create a collection.
+There are a couple of ways to make a collection.
 First, we can use the `db.createColleciton()` method to create a collection in the current database.
 Or we could use a document creation method.
 Just like with the `use starTrek` command, if a collection does not exist when we add a document to it, MongoDB will create it for us.

 - `db.createCollection()` - Used when we want to set various options for a collection.
 - Document create method - Used when you just want the default setting for a collection.